Green Pea Guacamole

 Which is why this skinny guacamole recipe rocks my world.
 It meets my most strict requirements:

 - It’s healthy – There is not a processed ingredient to be found in this recipe.
-Peas are packed with vitamin K, lemon juice alkalizes the body, garlic is full of antioxidants and nutrients, and the list goes on.
+Peas are packed with vitamin K, lemon juice adds tang and Vitamin C, garlic is full of antioxidants and nutrients, and the list goes on.
 Plus, it’s much lower in calories than avocado guacamole (just 48 calories per serving compared to 94), and it’s fat free.

 - It’s delicious – Reading the list of ingredients, I was initially skeptical about this dip.
 But let me tell you, this stuff is good.
 I kept going back for more – I couldn’t help myself!

 - It’s cheap – I bought a bag of peas for 99 cents.
 Everything else I had on hand at home.
-All in all, this appetizer recipe cost less than $2.
+All in all, this appetizer recipe cost less than $2.00 to make.